Mt Lemmon AZ Images

 Picture

-The wetlands were built as part of an advanced sewage treatment and water recharge system by the City of Tucson, Tucson Water.
-Currently it serves both aquifer recharge functions and natural wetlands, and is home to many critters, including a vast variety of birds.
-Because of the variety of vegetation, from reeds to tall trees, the wetlands is a friendly spot for waterfowl and song birds.
+The wetlands were built as part of an advanced sewage treatment and water recharge system by the City of Tucson.
+Currently it serves as both an aquifer recharge site and natural wetlands.
+Because of the variety of vegetation, from reeds to tall trees, the wetlands is a friendly spot for waterfowl and song birds, as well as mammals including bobcats and coyotes.

 There is ample parking off of Sweetwater Drive, and potable water with excellent toilet facilities.